maxji777/HermesJS/readme.md

     };
 ```

-Then, add and run the job in javascript console.
+Then, add and run the job.

 ```javascript
 hermes.addJob(sampleJob);